CESNET/metacentrum-user-docs/docs/advanced/pbs-options/index.md

 ### qextend

-Prolong walltime

 Users are allowed to prolong their jobs in a limited number of cases.

-To do this, use command qextend <full jobID> <additional_walltime>
+To do this, use command `qextend job_ID additional_walltime`.

-For example:
+Time can be set as:

+- a single number - interpreted as seconds
+- `hh:mm:ss` - interpreted as hours:minutes:seconds

+Example:

-(BUSTER)melounova@skirit:~$ qextend 8152779.meta-pbs.metacentrum.cz 01:00:00
+    (BUSTER)user123@skirit:~$ qextend 8152779.meta-pbs.metacentrum.cz 01:00:00
     The walltime of the job 8152779.meta-pbs.metacentrum.cz has been extended.
     Additional walltime:	01:00:00
     New walltime:		02:00:00

-    You must use full job ID to identify the job correctly (see Beginners guide). the time format can be either
-        a single number - interpreted as seconds hh:mm:ss - interpreted as hours:minutes:seconds

-To prevent abuse of the tool, there is a 30-day quota on how many times can the extend command be applied by a single user AND the total added time.
-Currently you can within the last 30 days
+To prevent abuse of the tool, there is a quota limiting the `qextend` usage to:

-    extend your jobs 20-times
+- max.
+20 times within the last 30 days, `AND`
-    use up to 2880 CPU-hours in total to prolong your jobs.
+- prolong the job(s) by up to 2880 CPU-hours within the last 30 days.

-Job prolongations older than 30 days are "forgotten" and no longer occupy your quota.
+Job prolongations older than 30 days are "forgotten" and no longer occupy user's quota.

-ZarovkaMala.png Note: The cputime-hours are not walltime hours.
+!!! warning "CPU-hours are not walltime hours"

+User quota is set to hours-per-CPU.
 If you e.g. prolong a job running on 8 CPUs by 1 hour, 8 hours will be subtracted from your cputime fund.

-To get current state of your fund, run qextend info:
+To get current state of your fund, run `qextend info`:

-(BUSTER)melounova@skirit:~$ qextend info
+    (BUSTER)user123@skirit:~$ qextend info

-melounova@META's info:
+    user123@META's info:

     30-days counter limit:	20
     Used counter limit:	2
     Avail. counter limit:	18

     30-days cputime fund:	1440:00:00
     Used cputime fund:	01:00:01
     Avail. cputime fund:	1438:59:59

     Earliest rec. timeout:	2021-08-20 10:13:36.426429

-    Counter limit is how many times you can prolong a job Cputime fund is the amount of cpu-time you can use to prolong a job Earliest rec. timeout indicates when the oldest one of your prolongations made during last 30 days will be forgotten
+Counter limit is how many times you can prolong a job.
+Cputime fund is the amount of cpu-time you can use to prolong a job.
+Earliest rec. timeout indicates when the oldest one of your prolongations made during last 30 days will be forgotten.

-ZarovkaMala.png Note: After reaching the monthly limit, additional prolongation is possible only at request - meta@cesnet.cz
+!!! note "What to do if you run out of quota"

+If you reach the monthly limit and still need to prolong a job, it can be done upon request to user support at <meta@cesnet.cz>.

 ## Job arrays